Rebuild Critical Gas Turbine Parts with Liburdi Powder Metallurgy (LPM®)

 PW2000 Vane before, during, and after Liburdi Powder Metallurgy repair

-What are the advantages over weld repair?
+What are the advantages of LPM® over weld repair?